 Four scales, which included the Procedural Justice Scale, the Distributive Justice Scale, and Perceived Barriers and Facilitators to Career Advancement Scale, resulted in good estimates of reliability and construct validity was further established for each scale.
 Evidence of divergent validity was established for the one-item Attainment of Leadership Positions scale, which was created by the researcher.
 The Perceived Barriers and Perceived Facilitators to Career Advancement scales were modified after principle component analysis.

 Though not significant, findings in this study indicated that females perceived more barriers to career advancement, specifically lack of culture fit, in the attainment of leadership positions than other racial groups and African Americans perceived greater barriers than Whites.
 As hypothesized, African American females, reported the lowest level of attainment of leadership positions.
 The demographic characteristic of age was the only variable significantly correlated with the attainment of leadership positions in local and county law enforcement organizations in the state of Florida not race or gender.
 Other findings indicate that the attainment of leadership positions can be explained by human capital assets specifically education, training, experience and tenure.
 Organizational characters were also correlated with the attainment of leadership positions.
 Recommendations for future studies include replication using a national sample of law enforcement officers and a larger sample size.
 Future studies should also incorporate additional variables such as discrimination, career development, and geographic characteristics to increase the explanatory power of the model tested in this study which to explain the attainment of leadership positions.

 Bush, Delsa R., "Perceived Justice and Barriers and Facilitators to the Attainment of Leadership Positions in Local and County Law Enforcement Organizations in the State of Florida" (2009).
-Student Theses, Dissertations and Projects.
+Student Theses, Dissertations, Portfolios and Projects.
 282.